-No additional walkways were constructed for neighborhoods in 2020.
-The Village has funding for additional pedestrian facilities in FY 2023-2027 to help improve resident satisfaction with the availability of walkways.
+The Village plan to construct additional pedestrian facilities in FY 2024-2028 to help improve resident satisfaction with the availability of walkways.

 Maintain resident satisfaction with the availability of greenway/walking trails at 90%

 The Village began constructing greenways as a result of resident input in the Village's first Comprehensive Long Range Plan in 2003.
 Over time, the Village has constructed over 7 miles of greenways and has achieved high resident satisfaction levels with the availability of greenways that exceed comparable communities.
 There is no major expansion of the existing greenway system planned in the five-year planning period.
 The Village projects it will achieve a satisfaction rating of 94%, exceeding the goal.